Operation Scorch Sword: Nuclear weapons development

-Iranian planning
+Preparations

+Fallout of the Islamic Revolution

-For years prior to the Islamic Revolution in Iran, Iran and Israel (who were unofficial allies at this time) had monitored Iraq's Osirak nuclear reactor.
-After the Islamic Revolution, Iran's new government heightened their surveillance of the reactor (to the point that their relations with France, the builder of the reactor, suffered).
-Despite official hostility between Khomeini and his allies with Israel and anti-Israeli rhetoric, certain elements of Iran and Israel's government sometimes continued to help each other clandestinely because they had a common enemy: Iraq.
-Even as late as 1987, Prime Minister of Israel Yitzhak Rabin stated that "Iran is our best friend and we don't intend to change our position".
+Iran and Israel, for years prior to the Islamic Revolution, had been monitoring the Osirak nuclear reactor and other potential sites of concern in Iraq.
+After the Islamic Revolution, the new Islamic Republic heightened surveillance of the reactor (to the point that their relations with France, the builder of the reactor, suffered).
+Despite official hostility between Khomeini and his allies with Israel and anti-Israeli rhetoric, certain elements of the Iranian and Israeli government sometimes continued to help each other clandestinely because they had a common enemy in the Arab countries.
+Even as late as 1987, Israeli prime minister Yitzhak Rabin stated: "Iran is our best friend and we don't intend to change our position."

+Iraqi invasion of Iran

-When the Iran-Iraq War broke out, Iran became increasingly concerned that Iraq would develop nuclear weapons to use against them.
+When the Iran–Iraq War broke out, the Iranians became increasingly concerned that the Iraqis were developing nuclear weapons to use against them.
 Before the war, Iran had a contingency plan to attack the plant.
-After the revolution, there were many problems.
-Iran, which had the fifth most powerful military in the world prior to the revolution, had lost its main supplier, the United States.
-Spare parts were hard to come by, and many aircraft had to be cannibalized.
-The Israelis secretly shipped some spare parts to Iran to help their air force, however those were insufficient.
-Many of Iran's air force pilots, officers, and leaders had also been purged (executed by firing squad) after the revolution.
-To make matters worse, the Iranians did not have the benefit of a surprise attack (as there was a war going on) and they did not have access to American spy satellite footage either to assess the plant layout.
+However, course of action was met with difficulties in the aftermath of the Islamic Revolution, as Iran had lost the United States as a chief ally and therefore could not adequately maintain the world's fifth-largest military that it had at the time.
+Spare parts were hard to come by, and many Iranian aerial assets had to be cannibalized.
+The Israelis secretly shipped some spare parts to Iran to help their air force, though these were ultimately insufficient.
+Many of Iran's military pilots, officers, and leaders had also been purged (executed by firing squad) after the Islamic Revolution.
+Furthermore, the Iranians no longer had the benefit of a surprise attack initiative due to the Iraqi invasion of Iran, nor did they have access to American spy satellite footage to assess the facility's layout.